FrietzeLabUVM/ATACseq/README.md

-This is Tobias Rausch's ATACseq pipeline modified to run on our system, his relevant work should be cited (citation info at end).
+This is Tobias Rausch's ATACseq pipeline modified to run on our system and to support hg38, his relevant work should be cited (citation info at end).

+Some misc additions like bigWig generation added too.

 ATAC-Seq Pipeline Installation
 ------------------------------